sdkman/sdkman-vendor-maven-plugin/README.md

 The `consumerKey` and `consumerToken` could also be specified in the `configuration` tag but these should not be there.
 These values have corresponding properties that should be used from the command line or configured in the `settings.xml`.

-The `apiHost` specifies the SDKMAN! server to use, the default value is the SDKMAN! dev server _sdkman-vendor-dev.herokuapp.com_.
+The `apiHost` specifies the SDKMAN! server to use, the default value is _vendors.sdkman.io_.
-For real announce, this should be replaced by the SDKMAN! prod server.

 Usage from command line: